Spacial/awesome-csirt/README.md

 - [Instagram Scraper](https://github.com/arc298/instagram-scraper): Scrapes an instagram user's photos and videos
 - [galer](https://github.com/dwisiswant0/galer): A fast tool to fetch URLs from HTML attributes by crawl-in.
 - [How to bypass CloudFlare bot protection ?](https://jychp.medium.com/how-to-bypass-cloudflare-bot-protection-1f2c6c0c36fb)
+- [SpyScrap](https://github.com/RuthGnz/SpyScrap): CLI and GUI for OSINT.
+Are you very exhibited on the Internet?
+Check it!
+Twitter, Tinder, Facebook, Google, Yandex, BOE.
+It uses facial recognition to provide more accurate results.F

 #### OSINT Chats